Demon Witch Child!!! And Some Other Piece of Crap

 Meanwhile, everyone's trudging around in super 70's earth tones, and there's a melodramatic subplot where the priest's ex-girlfriend has become a prostitute.
 The local townspeople form a mob and dig up graves, the bad-ass police captain, the parents, the priest and an ace reporter are all following separate paths to find the truth, and the witch cult comes back to help their crazy little girl kidnap a baby.

 Admittedly, the pacing drags at points, with dubbed dialogue and scenes which can only be honestly described as bad writing.
 The score is also clunky, though it concludes with a pretty dramatic, rousing number, that reminded me of Frizzi's main theme for The Beyond.
 And Code Red clearly agrees with me, because it's the music they use for the DVD menu.
-There's also a weird aspect to this presentation where the first minute of footage repeats with alternate credits over it.
-I'm sure it wasn't meant to be shown twice in a row, but it is here.
+There's also a weird aspect to the DVD presentation where the first minute of footage repeats with alternate credits over it.
+Unsurprisingly, Ediciones 79 fixes that.

 This print's been badly damaged, but we've got the fingerprint of the man responsible!

-This time Code Red's disc isn't the only release of Demon Witch Child.
+This time Code Red's disc wasn't the only release of Demon Witch Child.
 It was included in one of those no frills budget packs of multiple films called Grindhouse Experience: 20 Film Feature Collection from 2007.
 But that's reportedly another one of those 4:3 VHS-sourced editions.
-Meanwhile here, just like the other The Possessed, we've got another, much more satisfying anamorphic widescreen transfer of a film print.
+Meanwhile, just like the other The Possessed, Code Red's got another, much more satisfying anamorphic widescreen transfer of a film print.
+That was a nice, if battered, upgrade for its time.
+But as of October '23, we've got a brand new 2k restoration clearly using superior film elements on BD (no, not BDR) from Ediciones 79, and it takes the film into a whole new world.

-And I mean really just like the other The Possessed.
+Code Red's transfer looks just like their other The Possessed.
 I could pretty much copy the entire paragraph I wrote about that transfer and it would apply equally to this one.
 1.78:1 anamorphic, progressive transfer, with slivers of pillar-boxing down the sides making it more accurately 1.76:1.
 Tinted and drained colors with washed exposure, and yes, plenty more green chemical damage all over the place.
-This film certainly has better cinematography, but in terms of its presentation, it almost looks like the same film.
+But now, just look at it!
+The framing has been tweaked to 1.94:1, which is a little curious, but basically just means there's more information on both sides compared to the Code Red.
+The washed colors, over exposure, chemical damage, horizontal pinching... all of that is completely gone, giving this film a total make-over, now looking far more vivid and life-like.
+Plenty of detail that had been missing is now visible for the first time... look out the windows in that second set of shots.
+Grain is light and a little patchy; the encode could probably have been better.

 1. Fingers Crossed, Scream might be thinking about this title for 2018.